jSchmidt-design/irTactile/README.md

 ## Custom Sources
 ![Image description](static_waves.png)

 In addition to custom mixes it is also possible to define static sinus wave which can be used as audio sources in any mix.
-Right now only simple sine waves are supported.
+Three types of sources are supported:
+- **Sine waves**: Basic Sine wave.
+- **Sweeps**: Three different sweeps can be selected.
+  -  Sweep with constant amplitude
+  -  Sweep with constant velocity
+  -  Sweep with constant acceleration
+- **Noise**: Pink/White Noise.

 ## Output Device Tuning
 After the initial device selection basic settings are applied which should work on most systems but thy are not offering the lowest possible latency.